Seaton, Devon

 Seaton (/ˈsiːtən/) is a seaside town, fishing harbour and civil parish in East Devon on the south coast of England, between Axmouth (to the east) and Beer (to the west).
 It faces onto Lyme Bay and is on the Jurassic Coast, a World Heritage Site.
 A sea wall provides access to the mostly shingle beach stretching for about a mile, and a small harbour on the River Axe estuary.

-The population of Seaton parish at the 2011 census was 8,413, whilst the Seaton and Beer Urban Area (which includes Colyton) had an estimated population of 12,815 in 2012.
-There are 3,300 homes in the parish, of which approximately one third are of single-person occupancy.
-The majority of those persons are of pensionable age.
+At the 2021 census, the parish had a population of 7,688.

 History

 A farming community existed here 4,000 years before the Romans arrived, and there were Iron Age forts in the vicinity at Seaton Down, Hawkesdown Hill, Blackbury Camp and Berry Camp.
 During Roman times this was an important port although the town's Roman remains have been reburied to preserve them.
 In Saxon times Seaton was known as Fluta or Fleet, the Saxon word for creek.
 The town of Fleet was founded by Saxon Charter in 1005 AD.
-The first mention of Seaton was in a papal bull by Pope Eugenius in 1146.
+The first mention of Seaton was in a papal bull by Pope Eugene III in 1146.

 Seaton was an important port for several centuries, supplying ships and sailors for Edward I's wars against Scotland and France.
 In the 14th century heavy storms caused a landslip which partially blocked the estuary, and the shingle bank started to build up.
 In 1868 the arrival of the railway reduced the use of the harbour.

 In 2013 Laurence Egerton, a metal detector enthusiast, found a collection of some 22,000 copper-alloy Roman coins.
 The "Seaton Down Hoard" is one of the largest and best-preserved collections of 4th-century coins ever found in Britain.

 The church on the edge of town was built in the 14th century, with a squat tower dating from the 15th century.

 Railway

 Seaton was served by the Seaton branch line, opened in 1868, from Seaton Junction on the Salisbury to Exeter main line.
 The railway was successful and considerably assisted in the development of Seaton as a holiday destination.
 The line had one of the world's first concrete bridges, built over the River Axe in 1877.

 With the increase in car ownership in the 1960s, usage of the line declined, and with many other Devon branch lines, it closed in 1966.
-The nearest railway station now is at Axminster, seven miles away.
+The nearest railway station now is Axminster, 7 mile away.

 Part of the trackbed was purchased in 1969 to construct Seaton Tramway, which opened in 1970 and links Seaton with Colyford and Colyton.